 Betis eager to kick-on after Madrid win

-Big things were expected of Betis at the start of the season, particularly as they had been sponsored by a Forex broker for the next three years.
+Big things were expected of Betis at the start of the season.

 However, they have endured a topsy-turvy campaign and are currently 12th in the standings with 11 games remaining.